trdownie/flask-app-template/README.md

 ### <div align="center">Additional Dependencies</div>

 Naturally, there can be many more dependencies you may choose to use.
 When doing this, just remember to update the requirements.txt file with these new dependencies.

+These steps will need repeating each time your environment is closed and reopened as the env.py file is purposefully not pushed to GitHub to protect the details for your database.